LSEG-API-Samples/Example.RDP.CSharp.Alerts.NewsHeadlines/README.md

 ### 4. Polling and retrieving messages

-This step uses the  **CredentialDetails** object from the previous step to retrieve messages from the Amazon Simple Queue Service (SQS).
-It uses classes from the **AWSSDK.SQS** packages.
+This step uses the  **CredentialDetails** object from the previous step and classes from the **AWSSDK.SQS** packages to retrieve messages from the Amazon Simple Queue Service (SQS).

 ```CSharp
 using Amazon.SQS;